 Incentive Compensation Arrangements.
 The Dodd-Frank Act requires federal regulators to prescribe regulations or guidelines regarding incentive-based compensation practices at certain large financial institutions.
 On April 14, 2011, federal regulators including the FDIC, the Federal Reserve Board and the SEC, issued a proposed rule which, among other things, would require certain executive officers of covered financial institutions with total consolidated assets of \$50 billion or more, including the Corporation, to defer at least 50% of their annual incentive-based compensation for a minimum of three years.
-The comment period on the proposed rule closed May 31, 2011, no final rule has been issued to date.
+No final rule has been issued to date.